Multiple times a day I help people view their aging or injured body in a new way.

 - Balance decreases

-- Hormonal changes contribute to weight gain and makes losing weight difficult
+- Hormonal changes contribute to weight gain and make losing weight difficult

 - Bone mass decreases

-- Possible Osteoporosis with risk increase for fractures
+- Possible Osteoporosis with a risk increase for fractures

 - Joint degeneration from activity begins to increase